 A Time of Gifts (1977) and Between the Woods and the Water (1986), by Patrick Leigh Fermor

-For me the greatest of all works of travel writing, describing the 18-year old Leigh Fermor's walk from the Hook of Holland to Istanbul in 1933 and 1934.
-The writing, the route, the era, the adventures and the people Paddy Leigh Fermor meets all combine to astonishing effect, but the secret sauce that secures these two books top spot for me is that while the journey was taken in the 30s, Fermor's diary of the journey was lost for decades and he only retrieved it in the 1970s.
+For me, this is one of the greatest works of travel writing, describing 18-year-old Leigh Fermor's walk from the Hook of Holland to Istanbul in 1933 and 1934.
+The writing, the route, the era, the adventures and the people Paddy Leigh Fermor meets all combine to astonishing effect, but the secret sauce that secures these two books' top spot for me is that while the journey was taken in the 1930s, Fermor's diary of the journey was lost for decades and only found in the 1970s.
 The resulting combination of a young man's adventures and escapades across Europe - as the threat of another World War loomed - recounted by an older, wiser man with the gift of hindsight, works to devastating effect.
-After his death, the final part of the journey was written up as The Broken Road by Leigh Fermor's esteemed biographer Artemis Cooper and while it is a fine work, it only goes to show how astonishingly good a writer the polymathic Leigh Fermor was himself.
+After his death, the final part of the journey was written up as The Broken Road by Leigh Fermor's esteemed biographer Artemis Cooper.
+And while it’s a fine work, it only goes to show how astonishingly good a writer the polymathic Leigh Fermor was himself.

 The Golden Door: Letters to America (2012), by A. A. Gill